Pests

 Overfertilizing during active bulb growth

-Oxalis pushes a flush of thin new petioles each time it breaks dormancy, and heavy feeding during that window makes those already-delicate stalks even softer and more attractive to mealybugs than the clover-like foliage would be on its own — cut feeding back once the plant is fully leafed out rather than continuing at the same rate.
+Oxalis pushes a flush of thin new petioles each time it breaks dormancy, and heavy feeding during that window makes those already-delicate stalks even softer and more attractive to mealybugs than the foliage would be on its own — cutting feeding back once the plant is fully leafed out reduces that vulnerability.

 How to Fix It